dionyziz/marabu-course/docs/syllabus.md

 ## Lesson 6: The Application Layer - Accounts

-**2021-07-05**
+**2021-07-02**

+- Maintaining your own UTXOs for spending
+- Optimizing for fees: Wallet UTXO selection policy
 - p2pk / p2pkh and quantum security
 - Hashing a public key
 - The transaction as a state machine transition
 - The UTXO as a state machine α with transaction transitions δ
+- Account states: Balances
-- A transaction
+- A transaction in accounts
-- Balances
 - Replaybility and nonces
 - The account balances as a state machine α with transaction transitions δ
 - Practical transactions in Bitcoin and Ethereum
 - Look at the Bitcoin and Ethereum transaction graph
-- **Exercise 9**

-## Lesson 7: Smart contracts

-**2021-07-08**

 - Motivation: Payment conditions and covenants
 - Smart contracts in the UTXO model
 - Bitcoin scripts
+- **Exercise 9**

+## Lesson 7: Light verification

+**2021-07-05**

+- The Random Oracle model
+- Random Oracles are collision resistant
+- Random Oracle collision resistance security proof
+- Random Oracles are pre-image resistant
+- Random Oracle pre-image resistance security proof
+- Block predictions are difficult in the Random Oracle model
+- Authenticated data structures
+- Merkle trees
+- Building a complete Merkle tree from data
+- Building a Merkle tree proof
+- Validating a Merkle tree proof
+- Merkle trees in the torrent protocol
+- Merkle tree game-based security definition
+- Merkle tree security theorem and proof
+- The SPV protocol
+- Light clients
+- Sparse Merkle trees, Merkle-Patricia tries: Polynomial data in an exponential sea
+- **Reading**: Section 5.5 from Modern Cryptography (2nd ed.)
+- **Exercise 10**

+## Lesson 8: Consensus in earnest

+**2021-07-07**

+- The backbone model in the static difficulty setting
+- Interactive Turing machines
+- The environment
+- Synchronous time: The integer round
+- The theoretical network model
+- The rushing adversary
+- The Sybil adversary
+- The parties: The parameters n, t
+- The honest majority assumption: The parameter δ
+- Mining modeled as a Random Oracle: The parameter q
+- The backbone protocol
+- Validating blocks
+- The longest chain rule
+- Mining
+- The Chain Growth property: The parameters s and τ
+- The Common Prefix property: The parameter k
+- The Chain Quality property: The parameters ℓ and μ
+- Ledger liveness: The parameter u
+- Ledger safety
+- Proof of liveness from Chain Growth and Chain Quality
+- Calculation of the liveness parameter u
+- Proof of safety from Common Prefix
+- Successful rounds and uniquely successful rounds
+- The probabilistic treatment using the random variables X, Y, and Z
+- Probabilities of success and failure
+- Chernoff bound intuition
+- Chernoff bound theorem for binomial distributions: The parameter ε
+- Convergence opportunities
+- Uniquely successful rounds avoid fan-out attacks unless matched by adversarial mining power
+- **Reading**: Pages 1-19 of the [Backbone paper](https://eprint.iacr.org/2014/765.pdf)

+## Lesson 9: Blockchains are secure

+**2021-07-09**

+- The equal computational split model
+- The world is a good place: Typical executions
+- A proof of the Chain Growth property
+- A proof of the Common Prefix property
+- A proof of the Chain Quality property
+- **Reading**: Pages 19-25 of the [Backbone paper](https://eprint.iacr.org/2014/765.pdf)

+## Lesson 10: Smart contracts

+**2021-07-05**

 - Smart contracts in the accounts model
 - Turing completeness and gas
 - Contract and personal transactions
 - The smart contract transaction format
 - Smart contract state as a state machine

-## Lesson 8: Light verification
-- Merkle trees
-- Construction of a Merkle tree, construction of a proof
-- Merkle security definition and proof
-- The SPV protocol
-- Light clients
-- Authenticated data structures
-- Sparse Merkle trees: Polynomial data in an exponential sea
-- The Merkle-Patricia trie
-- Block state commitment: UTXO commitment or account balances commitment
-- Light mining
-- **Exercises 10**

-## Lesson 9: Superlight verification
-- The non-interactive prover/verifier model
-- The polylog verifier
-- Superblocks
-- The NIPoPoW protocol
-- Superlight mining

-## Lesson 10: Solidity overview
+## Lesson 11: Solidity overview
 - Contracts, methods
 - Flow control, loops, conditions
 - Variables, simple and complex data types, storage locations